MeelisM/astro-portfolio/README.md

 # 🚀 Asto Portfolio Website

 This repository contains the source code for my Astro + Tailwind CSS portfolio website.
-It is deployed as a static site on AWS using S3, Cloudfront, and Cloudflare for DNS management.
+It is deployed as a static site on AWS using S3, CloudFront, and Cloudflare for DNS management.
 Infrastructure provisioning is handled with Terraform and CI/CD is powered by GitHub Actions.

 ![Website Preview](/.github/assets/website.png)

 ## 📌 Features

-    - 🚀 Astro + Tailwind CSS for a modern, performant static site.
+- 🚀 **Astro + Tailwind CSS** for a modern, performant static site.
-    - 🔒 AWS S3 & CloudFront for secure, fast global content delivery.
+- 🔒 **AWS S3 & CloudFront** for secure, fast global content delivery.
-    - 🌍 Cloudflare DNS for domain management.
+- 🌍 **Cloudflare DNS** for domain management.
-    - 📦 Terraform to provision AWS infrastructure.
+- 📦 **Terraform** to provision AWS infrastructure.
-    - ⚡ CI/CD using GitHub Actions for automated deployment.
+- ⚡ **CI/CD** using GitHub Actions for automated deployment.
-    - 🎨 Accessible & responsive design with interactive elements.
+- 🎨 **Accessible & responsive** design with interactive elements.

 ## 📂 Project Structure